dafny-lang/dafny/CONTRIBUTING.md

 If the test in a PR named `Build and Test / check-deep-tests / check-deep-tests` failed, clicking on its "details" reveals a view (view 1) in which you can see a failed run with the failure being something like "Error: Last run of deep-tests.yml did not succeed (some URL in parentheses).

 Clicking on this URL will reveal the deep tests that were run (view 2).
-If one of this test is just a "download failure", then one simply needs to re-run it (button on the top right).
+If one of these tests is just a "download failure", then one simply needs to re-run it (button on the top right).
 Once it succeeds, one has to go back to (view 1) and re-run the failed jobs, so that it will retrieve the latest successful deep tests.

 After doing these steps once, for other PRs, one only needs to re-run deep checks in (view 1)